dasaderi/WhyNotOpenScience/GOALS.md

 - Science communication
 - online thesis writing (see Achintya Rao: https://github.com/RaoOfPhysics/201702_OpenThesisPlan)

+#### Why do researchers adopt open science practices?
+Free text question?
+Or think of possibilties, adapted from WT, and a free-text section

 #### Why do researchers not adopt open science practices?
 - Fear of being scooped?